 It may sound strange, but the recovery process is the best time to start preparing for the next disaster or claim.
-Read and understand your home owners policy.
 Create a home inventory list as you're replacing your belongings.
-Also, as you're rebuilding, consider using building materials that will resist damage - so if there is another disaster, your home may have less damage.
-For example, you could use impact-resistant shingles and siding.
+Also, as you're rebuilding, consider using building materials that will resist damage - so if there's another disaster, your home may have less damage.
+For example, you could use impact-resistant shingles or impact-resistant siding.